eagroom/IntroToRPresentation/index.md

 Now let's say I am interested in what countries the over 60 crowd are in.

 Demo the reusable script functions.

-*** =pnotes
-Point out:
-1. comments
-2, in a rerun script use function require
-3, method returns
-4, looping
-5. sourcing the script
-6. functions are treated like any other object

 ---